-TO TEST A CONTAINER FOR SAFE MICROWAVE OVEN USE: Fill a 1-cup glass measure with water and place it in the microwave oven along with the container to be tested; heat one (1) minute at HIGH.
-If the container is microwave oven-safe, the container should remain comfortably cool and the water should be hot.
-If the container is hot, it has absorbed some microwave energy and should NOT be used.
+TO TEST A CONTAINER FOR SAFE MICROWAVE OVEN USE: Fill a 1 -cup glass measure with water and place it in the microwave oven along with the container to be tested; heat one minute at HIGH.
+If the container is microwave oven-safe, it should remain comfortably cool and the water should be hot.
+If the container is hot, it has absorbed some microwave energy and should not be used.
 This test cannot be used for plastic containers.